Defining my core values: who am I?

 Step 2: Structure your thoughts.

-Once you've your list of values, gather them and choose the best words to illustrate your core values.
-E.g. If you come up with "family, friends, help, love, assistance" you can define it as the "love" or "family" value.
+Once you have created your list of values, gather them and choose the best words to illustrate your core values.
+For example, if you come up with "family, friends, help, love, assistance," you can define it as the "love" or "family" value.

 Step 3: Classify and prioritise.

-You've your final 6 to 10 core values; it's now essential to prioritise them to find out the one that is the most important to you in any situation.
+You have your final 6 to 10 core values; it is now essential to prioritise them to find out the one that is the most important to you in any situation.
 This step shouldn't be too hard; if you struggle to prioritise, ask yourself alternative questions.
-For example, if you don't know how to classify your two main values: freedom and happiness, ask yourself questions like "would I prefer to be stuck somewhere, having all the fun I can imagine, or be free in a world with no fun and happiness at all?"
+For example, if you don't know how to classify your two main values, freedom and happiness, ask yourself questions like "Would I prefer to be stuck somewhere, having all the fun I can imagine, or be free in a world with no fun and happiness at all?"

 Step 4: Double-check and challenge.